 We can also customize your policy with a variety of life insurance policy riders to fit your needs, such as a disability rider, chronic illness rider, paid-up additions rider, guaranteed insurability rider, and more.
 Many of these riders can be added at no additional cost.

-If you’re shopping for a straight life policy, or want to learn more about cash value insurance for growing and protecting wealth, schedule a free consultation with a Wealth Strategist today.
-Our goals are your goals and we’re with you every step of the way.
+If you’re shopping for a straight life policy, or want to learn more about cash value insurance for growing and protecting wealth, our team is here to help.

 At Paradigm Life we can customize a policy to fit your financial situation.
 Our expert Wealth Strategists are available to answer your questions and show you customized illustrations, outlining an individual plan of action to help you achieve your goals. , no strings attached.